brusselopole/Worldopole/readme.md

 Check /core/json/ & /install/ folders rights
 Apache user must be able to read and write files on it.

+**YOU MUST KEEP "en" : true IN variables.json FILE.**
+**You can add or remove others languague following other existing language example.**

 ## License